Hungww/Expense-Tracker/README.md

-# ExpenseTracker App
+# Mooney

-ExpenseTracker, exactly as it name, an expense tracker app  for dealing with your budget management process.
+Mooney is an expense tracker app  for dealing with your budget management process.

 Behance: https://www.behance.net/gallery/195433669/Mooney